Rainforest in Madagascar

 In the north of Madagascar is still tropical rainforest along the Makirovana Mountains.
 Investigations revealed a very large biodiversity with numerous rare animals and plants.

-The people of the region traditionally burn the forest to create farming area.
-The forests used to have time to recover.
-But today more and more people are starting more and more fires and destroy the forest.
+The people of the region traditionally burn the forest to create a farming area.
+The forest used to have time to recover.
+Nowadays people light fires which destroy the forest.
 The illegal deforestation of coveted exotic woods such as rosewood and palisander threatens the ecosystem.
-The rainforest disappears and with it a habitat for rare, endangered species that are on the red list.
+The rainforest disappears and with it a habitat for rare, endangered species that are listed in the red data book.

-Madagascar is the fourth largest island in the world and lies off the east coast of Africa between Mozambique and Mauritius.
-Because of the seclusion, 80% of the species are endemic on the island, that means, they are nowhere else in the world.
+Madagascar is the fourth largest island in the world and is on the east coast of Africa between Mozambique and Mauritius.
+Because of the seclusion, 80% of the species on the island are endemic.
 Around 4,200 tree species, 1,000 different orchids, rare birds and monkeys such as the lemur live on the unique island.
-Today, however, 90% of their habitat is destroyed.
-With the forest the local species disappear forever!
+Nowadays 90% of their habitat is destroyed and with the forest the local species disappear forever!

-In 2015, Naturefund, together with local partners Tsiry and Missouri Botanical Gardens, launched a pilot project: We helped ten farming families convert their land with dynamic Agroforestry to sustainable agriculture. dynamic Agroforestry is an innovative and promising cultivation method that can be used to reforest forest in a short time, while people have significantly higher yields.
+In 2015, Naturefund launched a pilot project together with the local partners Tsiry and Missouri Botanical Gardens: We helped ten families to extend their land with dynamic agroforestry to increase the sustainability of the agriculture.
+Dynamic agroforestry is an innovative and promising cultivation method.
+It helps reforesting rainforest in a short period of time, while people have a significantly higher crop.
 The success is astonishing: Bananas normally bear fruit after 12 to 18 months.
-In our plots they started fruiting after 2 months!
+In our plots the fruit grew already after 2 months!

-We now want to help other families in 10 villages switch to dynamic Agroforestry and together reforest the forest.
-The German Federal Ministry for Economic Cooperation and Development has supported the reforestation project of Naturefund since 2015.
+Moreover the German Federal Ministry for Economic Cooperation and Development has supported the reforestation project of Naturefund since 2015.